Sandra S.

 Research on the future of cybersecurity:

-During my studies at the University of Public Service, well before the widespread adoption of LLM technologies, I chose “AI-based cyberattacks” as my research domain.
+During my master’s studies, well before the widespread adoption of LLM technologies, I chose “AI-based cyberattacks” as my research domain.
 In my thesis, I examined the role of AI systems in cyber warfare, with a focus on automated attack mechanisms and the risks of predictive models.

 Enterprise AI security: From February 2023, at the beginning of the global expansion of generative AI, I had the opportunity to become a member of the first dedicated AI task force within a highly regulated enterprise environment.
 In this sector, establishing appropriate security frameworks was critical, as innovative AI solutions had to simultaneously meet the strictest cybersecurity, data protection, and regulatory requirements.